Kyrobi/Cynagen/Files/badges.md

 How to get: Get this by killing the enderdragon(s) / wither(s) on the 2019 Eternal Winter event server.

 Description: Only the strongest of the players will survive the harsh world.
 Good luck, soldiers!

+# Special Ranks

+### [Veteran]

+Difficulty: Exclusive

+How to get: You must have played on Cynagen before March 1st, 2018.
+You can check this by doing `/jointime` ingame.
+Open a ticket if you qualify.

+Description: The real OGs of the server.